colinbate/replace-brunch/README.md

-# replace-brunch
+# replacement-brunch

 Perform generic replacements on your compiled files or assets.
 In production mode plays well with `digest-brunch`.

 ## Note

-Version 2.0.3 should be used with `brunch` >= 2.6.3, otherwise you should use 2.0.2.
+Version 2.0.3 should be used with `brunch` versions from 2.6.3 to 2.7.7, anything later can use 2.0.4 of this plugin.

 ## Config Options